mbarrere/lda4cps/README.md

-### Aircraft system - Case 2
+### Aircraft system - Case 2 (system upgrades)

-System upgrades.
 A natural use of the proposed metric is to make decisions based on the identified critical components.
 This scenario (case 2) shows an hypothetical case where both elevator surfaces *LH* and *LR* have been upgraded and now have a lower failure probability (0.001).

 ```
 $> java -jar lda4cps.jar examples/aircraft-case2.json